Arrow-x/Mushroom-Dialogs-System/README.md

 - Branching with :
   - Choices.
   - Conditionals (any property in the current scene)
-  - Jumping to any part of a any Dialog
+  - Jumping to any part of any Dialog
-- Controlling the sequence of any animation in the scene by the dialog system
+- Play animation, continue the dialog or wait for the animation to end
 - Control Properties in the current scene
 - Changing the Dialog system UI in the middle of a dialog
 - Play sounds and Apply effects to them